shonjoy91/rsp-sw-toolkit-gw/README.md

 ##### _THIS SOFTWARE IS NOT INTENDED TO BE A COMPLETE END-TO-END INVENTORY MANAGEMENT SOLUTION._

-The Gateway is a Java application built with Gradle.
+The Intel&reg; RSP Controller is a Java application built with Gradle.
 As such, it can run on any OS that supports a Java Runtime Environment version 8 or greater.
 The following instructions will get you a copy of the project up and running on your local machine for development and testing purposes.